 A High Risk Agent or Broker is a life insurance specialist who know which life insurance companies tend to be more liberal towards people with certain medical conditions.
-High Risk Specialists will have a network team that can help you find the best solution to your situation.
+High Risk Specialists will also have a network team that can help you find the best solution to your situation.

-If the independent agent you’re currently working with isn’t very experienced or isn’t willing to go out of the way for a solution, take your business to an independent agent who does.
+If the independent agent you’re currently working with isn’t very experienced or isn’t willing to go out of the way for a solution for your diabetes, take your business to an independent agent who does.

 Be sure to take your business to a professional who has access to dozens of life insurance carriers.
 Many people have been declined by the local State Farm agency and get excellent rates with a top shelf life carrier with a independent professional who specializes in high risk life insurance.

 Simply Ask Your Doctor

 Ask your doctor if he/she feels you are healthy enough to apply for life insurance.
 Some of your conversation may enter your actual records which may be influential in a life insurance underwriters interpretation of you as a good risk.
 Your doctor is going to be objective about your personal situation like an life insurance underwriter will be.
 Their advice, though padded with their individual bedside matter, can give you a good expectation of the outcome of any traditional application for life insurance.
 If they feel you are going to be around for a good number of years, you can bet there are insurance companies that will accept your special risk.

-Take A Deep Breath and Don’t Lose Hope
+Take A Deep Breath and Don’t Assume Anything

 Although there are certain health issues that are just not going to be insurable under standard underwriting methods, there are many other medical conditions that are easily insurable with several of even the best life insurance companies.